3 Sources

 Source: Engadget

-.
-When announcing the investigation in April 2023, Dufresne emphasized that AI technology and its effects on privacy are priorities for his office, stressing the importance of keeping up with fast-moving technological advances2
+Upon announcing the investigation in April 2023, Dufresne emphasized that AI technology and its effects on privacy are priorities for his office, stressing the importance of keeping up with and staying ahead of fast-moving technological advances

 .Summarized by